AlexWebDev01/AlexWebDev01/README.md

 ✨ Also you'll find in my repositories a lot of small JavaScript projects that I made to master my skills :)

-📫 Feel free to contact me
+📫 Feel free to contact me alex.udodov.web@gmail.com
-my e-mail: alex.udodov.web@gmail.com

 <!---
 AlexWebDev01/AlexWebDev01 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.